 Instructions

-- Combine the chopped pecans, rosemary leaves and chopped dried cranberries in a small bowl.
+- Combine the ¼ cups pecans, 1 Tablespoons fresh rosemary leaves and ¼ cup dried cranberries (chopped) in a small bowl.
 Set aside.

-- Set the goat cheese log on a plate.
-Drizzle with 2 Tbsp honey, using the back of a spoon or clean fingers to spread the honey all over.
+- Set the 4 ounce goat cheese log log on a plate.
+Drizzle with 2 tablespoon honey, using the back of a spoon or clean fingers to spread the honey all over.
 (It will act as the glue)

 - Sprinkle the chopped pecan mixture on all sides of the goat cheese log, pressing the ingredients into the cheese to adhere.
 Don't forget the bottom and the ends!